 Your cute pet may just not feel very happy or affectionate if he is in pain, and may spend more time by himself.
 That ‘sad puppy’ look can also be a warning sign.
 If Fido seems uncharacteristically morose, it could be an indication that something is going on with him.

 Fido may take longer to get up or down than he used to.
 He may also have trouble climbing stairs and/or getting in and out of the car.
 (Note: pet ramps can often help with this.)

 Our furry friends often persistently lick or nibble at sore spots.
 You may notice Fido constantly worrying at a specific area, usually the paws, legs, or the base of his tail.

 Please contact us if ever we can be of assistance.
-As your veterinary clinic, we’re here to help!
+As your veterinary clinic in Newburgh, NY, we’re here to help!